Thomas Francis Meagher: Irish Confederation

 In January 1847, Meagher, together with John Mitchel, William Smith O'Brien, and Thomas Devin Reilly formed a new repeal body, the Irish Confederation.
-In 1848, Meagher and O'Brien went to France to study revolutionary events there, and returned to Ireland with the new Flag of Ireland, a tricolour of green, white and orange made by and given to them by French women sympathetic to the Irish cause.

-The acquisition of the flag is commemorated at the 1848 Flag Monument in the Irish parliament.
-The design used in 1848 was similar to the present flag, except that orange was placed next to the staff, and the red hand of Ulster decorated the white field.
-This flag was first flown in public on 1 March 1848, during the Waterford by-election, when Meagher and his friends flew the flag from the headquarters of Meagher's "Wolfe Tone Confederate Club" at No. 33, The Mall, Waterford.
+In 1848, Meagher and O'Brien went to France to seek French support for Irish efforts, the group planning a rebellion that would secure an Irish legislative.
+The group did not receive the support desired, France tending to its own affairs and unwilling to anger the British government.
+The group did return to Ireland with a version of what would later become the Flag of Ireland, a tricolour of green, white and orange.
+This was not a new symbol, having been flown popularly in the 1830s in flag, banner and rosette form following its creation in Dublin by Emelia Eleanor Hamilton, of Annadale Cottage, Dublin in September 1830.
+However, the groups later adoption of the symbol gave the device a 'rebel edge' which was important in its later adoption by Fenian groups like Clan na Gael and the Irish Republican Brotherhood.

 Following the incident known as the Young Irelander Rebellion of 1848 or "Battle of Ballingarry" in August 1848, Meagher, Terence MacManus, O'Brien, and Patrick O'Donoghue were arrested, tried and convicted for sedition.
 Due to a newly passed ex post facto law, the sentence meant that Meagher and his colleagues were sentenced to be "hanged, drawn and quartered".
 It was after his trial that Meagher delivered his famous Speech From the Dock.

 While awaiting execution in Richmond Gaol, Meagher and his colleagues were joined by Kevin Izod O'Doherty and John Martin.
 But, due to public outcry and international pressure, royal clemency commuted the death sentences to Penal exile for life to "the other side of the world".

 In 1849 all were sent to Van Diemen's Land (Tasmania, Australia).
 On July 20, the day after being notified of his exile to Van Diemen's Land, Meagher announced that he wished henceforth to be known as Thomas Francis O'Meagher.